Ax461/pokeblack/README.md

 It is possible to download a BPS patch for this hack on [**romhacking.net**][patch].

 To set up the repository, see [**INSTALL.md**](INSTALL.md).
-Note that this project is based on an old version of the pokered disassembly, so the istructions may be outdated.
+Note that this project is based on an old version of the pokered disassembly, so the instructions may be outdated.

 ## See also